mdurc/chess-safe/README.md

         - This is mostly important only for when we import games from lichess or chessdotcom that have metadata, though maybe I will add an option to add metadata when saving games from the application.

 GameLibrary
-- On creation, all `.pgn` games within the `games/` path are loaded and stored in the map.
+- On creation, all `.pgn` games within the `games/` path are loaded and stored in a hierarchical tree structure.
+- The library now supports creating directories within the `games/` folder to organize PGN files.
+The interface displays a tree view showing folders and files.
 - The pgns will all be in standard algebraic notation.
 While SAN is much easier, where it is (startCoordinate endCoordinate), without any other data such as `+` for check or `#` for checkmate, I want this to be compatible with lichess and chessdotcom pgns, and they use algebraic, so I will use algebraic.
 - Because the algebraic is less straightforward to load from, I have to use the ChessGame public interface to find valid moves, through the parsed move that I find from the notation.
 - Parsing will be challenging because I can't make a Move object without a `start` and `end` location, but with algebraic, we only get the `end` location and are left to deduce what the start location must have been from, based on the last known state of the board.
     - Holds path to games library.
-    - Map from saved game filename to ChessGame objects that are filled.
+    - Map from saved game path to ChessGame objects that are filled.
+    - Tree structure with GameLibraryNode objects representing directories and files.

+GameLibraryNode
+- Represents a node in the game library file tree.
+- Can be either a directory or a PGN file.
+- Contains metadata about the file/directory including name, full path, and whether it's a directory.
+- For PGN files, stores the associated ChessGame object.
+- Provides methods for tree traversal and display formatting.

 BoardState
 - Immutable class used to represent board state/position data